tomorrowbiostasis/Biostasis-Backend/README.md

   - [License](#license)

 ## Before You Start:
-  - Read our [contribution](https://github.com/tomorrowbiostasis/tomorrowbiostasis/blob/main/CONTRIBUTING.md) guidance to gain a better understanding on how to be part of the Biostasis development community.
+  - Read our [contribution](https://github.com/tomorrowbiostasis/tomorrowbiostasis/blob/main/CONTRIBUTING.md) guidance to gain a better understanding on how to be a part of the Biostasis development community.
   - Please make sure to visit the [Biostasis-Cloud-infrastructure](https://github.com/tomorrowbiostasis/Biostasis-Cloud-infrastructure) and create your own cloud and external services. **Otherwise, you won't be able to run the application properly (you need your own .env credentials).**

 ## Introduction: